Absolutia/skywave/README.md

 Or equivalent.
 Get as close to disabling optimizations as possible to minimize compiler faults.
 ## Porting
 In case you're wondering, I'm not bothering with Windows versions or anything like that for now.
 I don't even have the basic features in a functional state yet!
+## To-do list
+WIP-- I'll come back to this later.